HoneySens/honeysens/server/services/backup/Readme.md

 Scheduled backups will be written to `/srv/backup/` within the container, which should be bound to an external storage volume in `docker-compose.yml`.

 ### Database-only vs full backups
 By default, full backups will be created, which include both the database and data volumes.
-To just backup the database itself without volume data (in case a backup procedure for the volumes already exists), either utilize the backup parameter `-d` for manual backups or set the environment variable `CRON_DBONLY` to `true` for scheduled database-only backups.
+To just back up the database itself without volume data (in case a backup procedure for the volumes already exists), either utilize the backup parameter `-d` for manual backups or set the environment variable `CRON_DBONLY` to `true` for scheduled database-only backups.
 The restoration script is aware of both backup types and doesn't require additional parameterization.

 ### Examples
 The following examples utilize manual invocation with docker-compose and should be run from within a directory that contains a `docker-compose.yml` for the current deployment.

-To take a snapshot from the currently running deployment, issue
+To take a live snapshot from the currently running deployment, issue

 `docker-compose exec -T backup backup > backup_archive.tar.bz2`